WCSCourses/genomeacademy/README.md

 [Online Manual - Mod4l QC](Modules/)

-# Further Readimg and Useful resources
+# Further Reading and Useful resources
 Below are links to some further reading and resources

 ## DNA 101